-Marriage as institution, for example, is according to the creational order undoubtedly serviceable to procreation of the human race, and one can accordingly consider forming a family by rearing children an "objective" purpose of marriage.
+Marriage as institution, for example, is according to the creational order undoubtedly serviceable to procreation of the human race, and one can accordingly consider forning a family, rearing children, "objective" purposes of marriage.
 But such a "telos" cannot possibly determine the intrinsic structure of marriage.

-The reason is that a family in its narrowest sense, as natural community of a couple of parents with their half-grown children born in wedlock or legitimized, is in its inner nature something different from the matrimonial bond between husband and wife, no matter how closely tied in with the family-relation once children are born.
-A childless marriage retains its internal matrimonial character.
+The reason is that a family in its imarrowest sense, as natural community of a couple of parents with their half-grown children born in wedlock or legitimized, is in its inner nature something different from the communal bond between husband and wife, no matter how closely tied in with the family-relation once children are born.
+A childless marriage retains its internal character.
 In addition, procreation can also occur by sexual intercourse outside the matrimonial community.
 Clearly then, the so-called objective goal of procreation lies outside the essential inner nature of this communal bond.
-On the contrary that which in the Philosophy of the Cosmonomic Idea is called its "internal qualifying function" is rather the typical leading or directional function of its inner structural principle, which enables us to distinguish the connubial bond also from the natural family founded in it genetically.
+On the contrary that which in the Philosophy of the Cosmonomic Idea is called its "internal qualifying function" is rather the typical leading function, or directional function (always understood modally) of its inner structural principle, which enables us to distinguish the connubial bond also from the natural family founded in it genetically.

-In this connection should be considered that the internal structural principles of the various societal spheres, which determine their typical inner nature, necessarily have the character of typical structural norm-principles.
-They must receive positive content through human form-giving in accordance with the cultural-historical situation of a society.
-A human society is not regulated and maintained by invariable instinctive social drives, as in the case of the animal social relationships.
-The societal life-spheres functioning in human society have intrinsic structural principles of a normative character, and their actualization therefore implies a task for those who are charged with concretizing them.
-In our sinful world this actualization is only possible in an imperfect way, and both these defectively positivized structural norms and their invariable principles can be violated by the factual behaviour of those who are subject to them in a given societal sphere.
+In this connection should be considered that the internal structural principles of the various societal spheres, which determine their typical essential nature, necessarily have the character of typical structural norm-principles.
+They must receive positive content through human form-giving in accordance with the cultural-historical situation for a society.
+A human society is not regulated and maintained by invariable instinctive social drives, as in the case of the animal world.
+The societal lifespheres functioning in human society have intrinsic structural principles of a normative character, and their actualization therefore implies a task for those who are charged with concretizing them.
+In our sinful world this actualization is only possible in an imperfect way, and these defectively positivized structural norms can be violated by the factual behavior of those who are subject to these norms in a given societal sphere.